Tourist Information Centres

 Nara Visitor Center & Inn

 Nara Visitor Center & Inn is Nara's leading tourist information and visitor centre.
-The comprehensive facility is equipped with information counters manned by multi-lingual staff, a travelers’ lounge with free Wi-Fi and refreshments, ATM and money exchange services and a gallery showcasing Nara crafts and products.
+The comprehensive facility is equipped with information counters manned by multi-lingual staff, a travelers’ lounge with free Wi-Fi, ATM and money exchange services and a gallery showcasing Nara crafts and products.

 Other Tourist Information Centres